 The Canadian Paediatric Society’s guide for parents called Your Child’s Best Shot (4th edition).

 Order online or check with your local library.

 The Public Health Agency of Canada’s A Parent’s Guide to Vaccination.

-The Public Health Agency of Canada’s Teens, Meet Vaccines.
+The Public Health Agency of Canada’s A Teen’s Guide to Vaccination.

 The Canadian Paediatric Society’s When parents choose not to vaccinate: Risks and responsibilities.